hcholab/sfkit/docs/source/tutorial.rst

     1!: gwas.go:393 (gwas.(*ProtocolInfo).Phase3) - 2022-10-04T15:06:32Z Output collectively decrypted and saved to: out/party1/assoc.txt
     Finished SFGWAS protocol

-And if you look in sfgwas/out/party1, you should see a file called assoc.txt that looks something like this:
+And if you look in the sfgwas/out/party1 directory, you should see a file called assoc.txt that looks something like this:

 .. code-block:: console